rmsandu/rmsandu.github.io.old/aboutme.md

 published: true
 ---

-**Work:** I am a Machine Learning Engineer working at [Accenture Liquid Studio](https://www.accenture.com/ch-en/services/interactive/innovation-hub-zurich).
-My research interests lie in the application of machine learning methods for image and language tasks.
-This is my little corner of internet where you can see my latest personal projects or tutorials.
+I am a Machine Learning Engineer with a background in research and academia.
+My expertise centers on applying machine learning techniques to image and language processing tasks.
+Welcome to my corner of the internet, where I showcase my latest personal projects and tutorials.